code-mike-code/zadanie-rekrutacyjne/readme.md

 The project is built upon the **Bootstrap 5** framework to ensure a solid, responsive grid and ready-to-use components.
 It also utilizes the **Slick Carousel** library for implementing interactive sliders.
 The combination of these tools allowed for the rapid development of a functional and aesthetically pleasing design.

+See the live version of [Ladies Shoe Store](https://code-mike-code.github.io/zadanie-rekrutacyjne/).

 **Main features**:
 - HTML5
 - Modular and maintainable styling with **LESS**